 - Remove the first layer of the lemongrass and cut them into large chunks.
 Use the back of your knife or something blunt like a rolling pin to smash it to release the oils.
 Place them in the pot

-- Cut the chilies in half and place them in the pot
+- If you are using chilies, cut the chilies in half and place them in the pot

 - Slice the galangal and place it in the pot